Baron Strange

 Baron Strange is a title which has been created four times in the Peerage of England.
 Two creations, one in 1295 and another in 1326, had only one holder each, upon whose deaths they became extinct.
 Two of the creations, that of 1299 and that of 1628, are extant.
 The surname Le Strange was Latinized as Extraneus (i.e. "Foreigner, Stranger").
 The arms of Le Strange of Knockin Castle in Shropshire were: Gules, two lions passant argent.

 All four baronies of Strange were created by writ, which means that they can also pass through female lines.

 Following the passing of the Peerage Act 1963, Elizabeth Frances Philipps, 14th Baroness Strange (of the 1299 creation), became the first female to take her seat in the House of Lords by virtue of an hereditary peerage.

+History

 1295 creation

 The first creation came in 1295 when Roger le Strange "of Salop" (i.e. Shropshire) was summoned to the Model Parliament by writ addressed to Rogero Extraneo, by which he is deemed to have become Lord Strange.
 He was a younger son of John le Strange III of Knockin Castle in Shropshire, Sheriff of Shropshire and Staffordshire in 1236.
 On his death in 1311 the title became extinct.